rbanks54/rbanks54.github.io/_posts/2016-08-09-jekyll-on-bash-on-ubuntu-on-windows.md

 gem install nokogiri -- --use-system-libraries
 ```

-That little gem right there (sorry, bad pun intended) was just what I needed to get things clicking and for the jekyll-import script to run successfullly.
+That little gem right there (sorry, bad pun intended) was just what I needed to get things clicking and for the jekyll-import script to run successfully.
 Happy days!

 Since then it's been a pretty simple case of running jekyll build and jekyll serve from within the Bash prompt for testing and working with my site content and layout.